Part Two: Opioid Crisis – Unraveling the Myths

 Physicians who treat pain patients are under attack.

-There are of course “bad docs” who should be prosecuted.
-And the Department of Justice, which includes the DEA, has achieved some positive results.
-In 2016, Dr. Hsiu-Ying “Lisa” Tseng, an osteopathic physician, was given 30 years to life for second-degree murder of three of her patients who overdosed.
+Some of those caught are in fact dangerous practitioners.
+In 2016, Dr. Hsiu-Ying “Lisa” Tseng, an osteopathic physician, was given 30 years to life for the second-degree murder of three patients who overdosed.